grip-on-software/monetdb-import/Database_structure.md

         bug of.
 If this is not set, then the field value is NULL.
     -   **expected_ltcs** - INT: The number of expected logical test cases that are needed to sufficiently test the implementation of this story, use case or issue.
-If this is not set, then it is the integer 0.
+If this is not set, then the field value is NULL.
     -   **expected_phtcs** - INT: The number of expected physical test cases that are needed to sufficiently test the implementation of this story, use case or issue.
-If this is not set, then it is the integer 0.
+If this is not set, then the field value is NULL.
     -   **test_given** - TEXT: The human-readable description of the
         Given part of a test model for a particular use case, or NULL if the issue does not have a test description.